-The master of science in integrative design develops an understanding of the theories, methods, and processes of design, and their application in product and service development.
+The MS in integrative design develops an understanding of the theories, methods, and processes of design, and their application in product and service development.
 A variety of creative design thinking techniques in areas such as systems thinking, brainstorming, immersions, contextual relevance, and empathy will be used to develop an in-depth understanding of the design process, the product/service life cycle, product/service feasibility, and the integration of social responsibility in product/service design.
 The program enables students with artistic, technical, engineering, and management backgrounds to study and to successfully engage within creative development teams.

 Integrative design, MS degree, typical course sequence